 The Experian findings are based on CheetahMail tracking of the holiday mailing activity of 385 brands that also mailed in the 2010 holiday season.
 All metrics are based on results 3 days from send.

-Topics: Analytics & Automated, Boomers & Older, Brand Metrics, Email, Financial Services, Men, Online, Online & Mobile, Personalization, Pharma & Healthcare, Promotions, Coupons & Co-op, Retail & E-Commerce, Telecom, Travel & Hospitality, Women
+Topics: Analytics & Automated, Boomers & Older, Brand Metrics, Data-driven, Email, Financial Services, Men, Online, Online & Mobile, Personalization, Pharma & Healthcare, Promotions, Coupons & Co-op, Retail & E-Commerce, Telecom, Travel & Hospitality, Women

 Subscribe now to receive more charts and articles like this in your inbox.
 A fast read in a clean, mobile-friendly design.